-In addition, students may structure their elective choices to fulfill concentrations offered by School of Leadership Studies (SLS) doctoral programs or the IECD doctoral program.
+In addition, students may structure their elective choices to fulfill concentrations offered by School of Leadership Studies (SLS) doctoral programs.
 For the full list of SLS concentration offerings, see Doctoral Concentrations .

 Students customize their graduate program under the supervision of a faculty advisor.